 The LA BBC created marketing materials for potential participants and partners, designed public relations materials to inform the press and public about the initiative, and established a dedicated website for its partners, participating buildings, and the public.

 The program also partnered with entities across the public and private sectors to facilitate networking between technology developers, building owners, and public utilities.
 The LA BBC formed these partnerships through its staff’s personal and professional connections and through proactive outreach to organizations that the team felt would add value.

 Types of Meetings and Events:

 Access to Data – Local utility partners, the Los Angeles Department of Water and Power (LADWP) and SoCal Gas (SCG), are working to automate the sharing of whole-building data for participating buildings.
-The LA BBC provides participating property owners with access to WegoWise (at no cost to participants), permits automatic facility-level data sharing with each building’s Portfolio Manager account, thus eliminating the need for monthly, manual uploads by building operators.
+The LA BBC provides participating property owners with access to WegoWise (at no cost to participants) and permits automatic facility-level data sharing with each building’s Portfolio Manager account, thus eliminating the need for monthly manual uploads by building operators.

 The LA BBC recognizes that participating buildings deserve public accolades, particularly when they have reached milestones within the program or met their reduction goal.
 Through press releases for Showcase Projects, lobby signage for all participants, and recognition on the LA BBC website, participants are recognized for their commitment.